 Onion thrips are small insects varying in color from yellow to black.
 The adults lay eggs on leeks and other onion plants.
-Once hatched, the larvae feed on plant leaves and then move to the soil to pupate.
-Onion thrip infestation can result in severe crop damage including stunted growth, twisted leaves, smaller bulbs, reduced yield, and plant death.
+Once hatched, larvae feed on leaves then move into soil to pupate.
+Infestations can result in stunted growth, twisted leaves, smaller bulbs, reduced yields, and plant death.

 Onion maggots are a major threat to leeks, shallots, onions, garlic, and chives.
-The pests burrow underground and feed on plant bulbs, digging tunnels and destroying tissue.
-It is believed the maggots may also infect plants with a variety of organisms, which can lead to the development of deadly diseases.
+The pests burrow underground to feed on bulbs, dig tunnels, destroy tissue, and leave plants vulnerable to a host of diseases.

-Spread by infested plants, white rot is a serious disease that can live in soil for many years.
-When leeks are infected, the leaves turn yellow and wither and plants do not grow to full size.
+White rot can live in soil for years and infect plants.
+Leaves turn yellow, wither, and overall growth is stunted.
 In some cases, a fuzzy coating forms on the bulb and sheaf, making the leeks unmarketable.

-Downy mildew typically forms on leek plants with overly wet leaves and cooling temperatures.
-The disease leads to the formation of long, light-colored blotches and velvety purple spores on leaves.
+Downy mildew typically forms on plants due to overly wet and cool temperatures, leading to the formation of long, light-colored blotches and velvety purple spores on leaves.
 It also causes the sheaf to soften and may lead to premature sprouting of leaves.

 Basal rot is a common disease of leeks, onions, and garlic, particularly in transplants.
-The soilborne fungus causes leaves to turn yellow and wither.
-Roots of infected plants will turn dark brown or pink, and a white fungus may appear on the bulb/sheaf.
+The soilborne fungus causes leaves to turn yellow and die.
+Roots will turn dark brown or pink, and a white fungus may appear on the bulb.

 Other diseases of concern include botrytis leaf spot and neck rot, pink root, purple blotch, rust, smudge, and white tip.

-Once harvested, leeks should be washed and stored in a moist, cool environment with temperatures between 32 and 40°F. Wilting will occur if leeks are not stored at proper moisture levels (95 to 100% relative humidity).
+Once harvested, leeks should be washed and stored in a moist, cool environment with temperatures between 32 and 40°F. Wilting will occur if proper moisture levels (95 to 100% relative humidity) are no maintained.
 Leeks are sensitive to ethylene exposure.